NBA Legend Isiah Thomas Explains How Bucks Can Beat Celtics In Eastern Conference Semifinals

-The Milwaukee Bucks headed into the NBA Playoffs 2019 with the goal of replicating the same success they had during the regular season.
-In the first round of the Eastern Conference Playoffs, Bucks showed their dominance by sweeping the Detroit Pistons.
-The Bucks may have easily won their first playoff series since 2001, but their second-round matchup is expected to be on the different level.
+The Milwaukee Bucks headed into the 2019 NBA Playoffs with the goal of replicating the same success they enjoyed during the regular season.
+In the first round of the Eastern Conference Playoffs, the Bucks showed their dominance by sweeping the Detroit Pistons.
+The Bucks may have easily won their first playoff series since 2001, but their second round match-up is expected to be on a different level.

-In the second round of the NBA Playoffs 2019, the Bucks will be going up against the team who’s the No. 1 favorite to represent the Eastern Conference in the NBA Finals 2019 before the start of the 2018-19 NBA season – the Boston Celtics.
-The Celtics have one of the most talented rosters in the league and like the Bucks, they also eliminated their first-round opponents, the Indiana Pacers, in just four games.
-In a recent appearance on ESPN’s Stephen A. Smith Show, NBA legend Isiah Thomas discussed the upcoming matchup between the Bucks and the Celtics.
+In the second round of the playoffs, the Bucks will be going up against the No. 1 favorite to represent the Eastern Conference in the NBA Finals before the season had started — the Boston Celtics.
+The Celtics have one of the most talented rosters in the league — and like the Bucks, they also eliminated their first-round opponents, the Indiana Pacers, in just four games.
+In a recent appearance on ESPN’s Stephen A. Smith Show, per YouTube, NBA legend Isiah Thomas discussed the upcoming match-up between the Bucks and the Celtics.

 Isiah Thomas agreed that the Celtics have the advantage over the Bucks in terms of roster depth.
-If they are serious about beating the Celtics in a best-of-seven series, Thomas advised the Bucks to should focus on destroying Boston’s trust with each other.
+If they are serious about beating the Celtics in a best-of-seven series, Thomas advised the Bucks to focus on destroying Boston’s trust with each other.

 “The thing that I question about Boston, the trust factor that they have with each other right now is very fragile,” Thomas said, as transcribed by NESN.
 “When you’re trying to beat a team in the playoffs, the thing you’re really trying to do is break the teammates’ trust and confidence within each other so they won’t be able to execute their gameplan.
 And when I look at Boston right now from a trust and confidence standpoint, they’re very fragile.
 And one or two losses could really break their trust or their ability to communicate with each other to execute the coach’s gameplan.”